Area 2 (Nevada National Security Site)

 Area 2 is a division of the Nevada Test Site in the Mojave Desert.
-The area is located 18 miles south-west of Area 51.
+The area is located 18 miles south-west of Area 51 in the Yucca Flat.

+History

+Testing began in July 1946 and was conducted intermittently until 31 October 1958, when President Eisenhower signed a moratorium with the former Soviet Union to stop testing.
+On 15 September 1961, testing at the Nevada Test Site resumed on a year-round basis.
+The Nevada Test Site is made up of 18 sites.

+On 25 May 1953, Grable was fired from a 280mm gun and produced a yield of 15 kilotons.
+Priscilla which produced a yield of 37 kilotons, was detonated on 24 June 1957.
+The Sedan Crater at Area2 was created when a 104 kiloton explosive was fired on 6 July 1962.

 Area 2 was the site of 144 tests comprising 169 detonations.
-Shot "Gabbs" a detonation test, was intended for early 1993 but was cancelled in 1992 due to a pre-emptive stop of testing based arount the Comprehensive Nuclear-Test-Ban Treaty.
+Shot "Gabbs" a detonation test, was intended for early 1993 but was cancelled in 1992 due to a pre-emptive stop of testing based around the Comprehensive Nuclear-Test-Ban Treaty.